University Honors College

 Junior Year: Theory & Practice (12 credits)

 - These three courses fulfill 4 credits in Arts and Letters, 4 credits in Social Science, and 4 credits in sciences respectively.
 The sequence completes the lower-division writing requirement.

-- Students entering Honors with 31-89 college credits should begin with the second year curriculum; all three courses are required.
+- Students entering Honors with 30-79 college credits should begin with the second year curriculum; all three courses are required.
 It is recommended that transfer students begin with HON 202.

 Senior Year: Honors Thesis (8 credits)